mambainspired/100-days-of-Code/README.md

 No work days = 4

+## Day 31 - Day 35 (27 Mar - 31 Mar)
+Crazy behind in my attempt to finish the FCC FE certificate.
+Still working on it.

 ## Day 24 - Day 30 (20 Mar to 26 Mar)
 Going through a basic React tutorial by Bob Ziroll on Scrimba to finish the front-end libraries certification.
 Goal is to finish this by end of the month.